Spix0r/fback/README.md

 # FBack

-Back is a Python script that generates a Target Specific wordlists for fuzzing backup files.
+FBack is a Python script that generates a Target Specific wordlists for fuzzing backup files.
 It takes a JSON-based pattern file and seed wordlist as input.
 These patterns are applied to the provided seed wordlist to generate all possible combinations and variations based on the defined rules.

 ## Options